BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 #### Azure Physical Infrastructure

-physical infrastucure and management infrastructure
+physical infrastructure and management infrastructure

 the azure physical infrastructure is based on the azure data centers, which are are located all around the world

 [Azure Global infrastructure](https://infrastructuremap.microsoft.com/). data centers are grouped into azure availability zones and regions, and then into geographies.

-resources can be _zonal_ - pinned to a specific zone, _zone-redundant_ - automatically (or at request) duplicated across avalability zones, and _non-regional_ - which are always available, even in case of a region wide outage.
+resources can be _zonal_ - pinned to a specific zone, _zone-redundant_ - automatically (or at request) duplicated across availability zones, and _non-regional_ - which are always available, even in case of a region wide outage.

-An _avalability zone_ is s datacenter (sometiemes more) which is physically separated from than other data centers, it has it's own power, cooling, and networks.\
+An _availability zone_ is s data-center (sometimes more) which is physically separated from than other data centers, it has it's own power, cooling, and networks.\
-Avalability zones allows for high availability and reddany in case of failure, and we can duplicate data across avalability zones (at a cost).
+Availability zones allows for high availability and recovery in case of failure, and we can duplicate data across availability zones (at a cost).

-A _region_ contains at least (but usually more) availability zones (data centers), which are networked toegether. if one availability zone is down, the others continue to operate. azure also has the concept of _region pairs_, which is a pairing of two regions in the same geography. this allows for more redundancy, and azure keeps the two regions on different maintenance scheduling for extra safety.\
+A _region_ contains at least (but usually more) availability zones (data centers), which are networked together. if one availability zone is down, the others continue to operate. azure also has the concept of _region pairs_, which is a pairing of two regions in the same geography. this allows for more redundancy, and azure keeps the two regions on different maintenance scheduling for extra safety.\
 (some regions don't have a region pair or only have a one way backup).\
-lastly, there are _sovereign regions_, such as us-gov and china. us-gov regions are operated by employees with us security clearnance, while china regions are operated by a chinese company, rather than microsoft.
+lastly, there are _sovereign regions_, such as us-gov and china. us-gov regions are operated by employees with us security clearance, while china regions are operated by a chinese company, rather than microsoft.

 #### Azure Management Infrastructure